Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: The Redshift Evolution of the He 2 Effective Optical Depth

 Here $P\left(\tau_\mathrm{HI}\right)$ is the \ion{H}{1} optical depth probability distribution function, which is related to the overdensity probability distribution $P\left(\Delta_\mathrm{b}\right)$ as $P\left(\tau_\mathrm{HI}\right)=P\left(\Delta_\mathrm{b}\right)\left| d\Delta_\mathrm{b}/d\tau_\mathrm{HI}\right|$.
 Interpolating the fits of $P\left(\Delta_\mathrm{b}\right)$ by \citet{bolton09c} in redshift and considering Equation~\ref{eq:fgpa}, $\tau_\mathrm{eff,HeII}$ depends on the temperature--density relation ($T_0,\gamma$) and the ionization conditions ($\Gamma_\mathrm{HI},n_\mathrm{HeII}/n_\mathrm{HI}$).

 Varying the parameters within their estimated accuracies, the predicted $\tau_\mathrm{eff,HeII}(z)$ mostly depends on the ratio $n_\mathrm{HeII}/n_\mathrm{HI}$, which depends on the ratio of ionization rates (Equation~\ref{eq:he2h1ot}).
 Adopting $T_0=15,000$\,K, a post-reionization asymptotic value $\gamma=1.5$ \citep{hui97} and $\Gamma_\mathrm{HI}=10^{-12}\,\mathrm{s}^{-1}$ \citep[e.g.][]{becker13b}, we obtain a set of curves of $\tau_\mathrm{eff,HeII}(z)$ for varying $n_\mathrm{HeII}/n_\mathrm{HI}$, two of which are shown in Fig.~\ref{fig:he2tau}.
 For the chosen set of parameters, $n_\mathrm{HeII}/n_\mathrm{HI}=60$ and $n_\mathrm{HeII}/n_\mathrm{HI}=200$ represent the extremes of a hard quasar-dominated UV background and a soft galaxy-dominated UV background \citep{haardt12}, yielding an envelope of $\tau_\mathrm{eff,HeII}(z)$ in a highly photoionized optically thin IGM.
-For a constant number density ratio (and thus a fixed spectral shape of the UV background), the gradual increase in $\tau_\mathrm{eff,HeII}(z)$ is due solely to density evolution in the IGM.
-In fact, observations at $z<2.7$ and the lowest observed $\tau_\mathrm{eff,HeII}$ values at $2.7<z<3$ are well fit by $n_\mathrm{HeII}/n_\mathrm{HI}= 80$--100, similar to the smaller sample of 5 \ion{He}{2} sightlines considered in \citet{worseck11b}.
+For a constant number density ratio (and thus a fixed spectral shape of the UV background), the gradual increase in $\tau_\mathrm{eff,HeII}(z)$ is due to density evolution in the IGM.
+In fact, observations at $z<2.7$ and the lowest observed $\tau_\mathrm{eff,HeII}$ values at $2.7<z<3$ are well fit by $n_\mathrm{HeII}/n_\mathrm{HI}=60$--100, similar to the smaller sample of 5 \ion{He}{2} sightlines considered in \citet{worseck11b}.
 This suggests that helium at $z<3$ is predominantly fully ionized.
-Strikingly, the highest redshifts ($3.3<z<3.5$) covered by our combined sample with unprecedented statistics (4 sightlines) show small \ion{He}{2} effective optical depths ($\tau_\mathrm{eff,HeII}\la 4$) on $\sim 70$\% of the pathlength.
-Most of these measurements are negligibly affected by possible systematic error in the background gain sag correction.
-In particular, the well-constrained $\tau_\mathrm{eff,HeII}\simeq 3$ values (40\% of the $z\simeq 3.4$ sample) are consistent with typical post-reionization conditions at $n_\mathrm{HeII}/n_\mathrm{HI}\simeq 80$.
-The remarkably well-matching extrapolation from lower redshifts suggests that at least parts of these \ion{He}{2} transmission patches at $z>3.3$ are highly ionized.
+Strikingly, the highest redshifts ($3.3<z<3.5$), covered by our sample statistically for the first time (4 sightlines), show small and robust \ion{He}{2} effective optical depths ($\tau_\mathrm{eff,HeII}\simeq 4$) on 50\% of the pathlength.
+The well-matching extrapolation from lower redshifts suggests that at least parts of these \ion{He}{2} transmission patches at $z>3.3$ are highly ionized.